setzler/eventStudy/README.md

 You can make your own plots with the results.
 As a convenience, we have prepared these functions to automatically make your plots:

 -   `ES_plot_levels` will plot the levels across event times for the treated and control cohorts.
 -   `ES_plot_ATTs` will plot the treatment effects across event times.
-By default, it will plot heterogeneous effects for each cohort; set `homogeneous_only = TRUE` to only plot the pooled effect under the homogeneity assumption.
+By default, it will plot heterogeneous effects for each cohort; set `homogeneous_ATT = TRUE` to only plot the pooled effect under the homogeneity assumption.

 Examples
 ========